Open for Business

 Consider whether the photo would best suit a landscape (horizontal) or portrait (vertical) photo plaque.
 In some cases your choice is restricted by the size/shape of your stone and the quantity of inscription text, if you are unsure please contact our staff and they will advise you.

-For more detailed information about the format and size of photos, see our downloadable guide.
+For more detailed information about the format and size of photos try these links

 If the particular shape or style of memorial you would like is not in our standard collection, we will be happy to work with you to create something bespoke.
 Whether it is just swapping one type of vase or statue for another or creating a whole new design, we have the expertise to guide you through it.
 Call or email us to discuss in more detail or use our Live Chat feature on the bottom right of your screen.